sramshaw/t_rx/README.md

     - binds the sub- sequences to the main sequence, and also
     - initiates immediate inits with assign_work
     - ultimately disposes (aka disables in the case of the pool approach) the sub
-- this version here now merges the managers within the sequence owning the corresponding selectmany logic
+- v0.2 - optimization , this version now merges the managers within the sequence owning the corresponding selectmany logic
   - this reduces the number of indirections
     - seen by smaller binary:
     >-rwxr-xr-x 1 root   root   18840 Jan 16 23:28 pythagorian.exe.original